 Reducing Nursing Home Staff Causes Problems

-For profit nursing homes are notorious for under-staffing in order to increase their revenue.
+For-profit nursing homes are notorious for under-staffing in order to increase their revenue.
 Facility owners put administrators under constant pressure to reduce costs so that the facility makes money.
 One way in which this is accomplished is by cutting nursing staff, frequently RNs who command higher salaries, to the detriment of nursing home residents who depend on their care.
-In addition, budgets for supplies, resident activities and other services are reduced.
+In addition, budgets for supplies, resident activities, and other services are reduced.

 Residents in understaffed nursing homes may go unattended for extended periods of time.
 Call bells frequently go unanswered and residents that do not have the ability to press the call bell are left to languish.
 Understaffed nursing homes put residents at increased risk of danger from conditions like infection and bed sores.
-For example, if staff does not have the time to change a resident’s diapers the resident will face increased risk of urinary tract infections due to sitting in soiled briefs for an extended period of time.
+For example, if the staff does not have the time to change a resident’s diapers the resident will face the increased risk of urinary tract infections due to sitting in soiled briefs for an extended period of time.
 Or if the staff does not have time to re-position a bed bound resident pressure sores may develop.
 In addition to health ramifications, under-staffing also increases the risk of physical, mental and verbal abuse from employees who are stressed or overworked.

 Quality of Nursing Care is at Risk